AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

    (parameters: none defined)
 ```

-The asterisk next to &ldquo;name&rdquo; in the parameters list for the package indicates that it&rsquo;s _bound_ (see &ldquo;Package bindings&rdquo; below).
-A single asterisk denotes a parameter has a default value defined.
-A double asterisk denotes a parameter with a _finalized_ default value: such values cannot be changed by the user.
+The asterisk in "*name" above indicates that the parameter is bound (see [Package bindings](#package-bindings) below.
+A single asterisk means the parameter has a default value defined; a double asterisk means it has a finalized default value - one that cannot be changed by the user.

-Now, if you invoke the action without specifying any parameters, you can see that it inherits from the package&rsquo;s parameters:
+If you invoke the action without specifying any parameters, you will see that it inherits them from the package:

 `aio rt:action:invoke --result hellopackage/hello`